Skip to main content

 • finding broad boundaries before zooming back in

-Node Search filters the graph by node label, fully qualified name, or kind.
+Search filters the graph by file path, node label, fully qualified name, or kind.

 Use it when you already know what you want to inspect and want to reduce the canvas quickly.